egel/blog/content/blog/is_worth_to_know_the_vim_editor_and_why.md

 The most popular advantages that stay behind Vim are:

 -   vim is totally free and always will;
 -   supports almost any kind of OS you will use;
 -   the most configurable of all I've met
     -   themes;
     -   syntax highlighting;
     -   completion;
     -   spell checking;
     -   regular expressions;
     -   has tons of tested plug-ins for any type action you will do;
     -   sessions
     -   and many, many more! see [vimawesome.com][vimawesome-webpage]
 -   you can use it in LUI and GUI version;
 -   you can write with it in almost any writing style you like;
 -   run with minimal memory usage;
 -   can be easily run with multiple instances;
 -   optimize to open a very, very, very huge files;
 -   works perfectly on slower machines;
 -   works well remotely (ex: SSH)

 Disadvantages:

-- It can be hard to use as IDE;
+-   it can be hard to use as IDE;
-- Learning curve can difficult for newbies;
+-   learning curve can difficult for newbies;
-- Mastering takes time;
+-   mastering takes time;
-- Find perfect configuration to suite your needs may takes time;
+-   find a perfect configuration which suite your needs, may takes time;
--

 ### The knowledge about Vim can be useful for me in real live, and if so, where?